operaton/migrate-from-camunda-recipe/README.md

 # Migrate from Camunda to Operaton Recipes

-This repository contains OpenRewrite recipes to help migrate your applications from Camunda to Operaton.
+This repository contains [OpenRewrite](https://docs.openrewrite.org/) recipes to help migrate your applications from [Camunda 7](https://docs.camunda.org/manual/7.24) to Operaton.

 ## Available Recipes